The following use case details the steps for backing up the user profile data of a set of users to a GoodSync File Server using the Control Center.

-First, ensure all desired users/devices have been on-boarded to Control Center.
+1) Ensure all desired users/devices have been on-boarded to the Control Center.
 For details regarding this process, click here.

 This particular demonstration will use the path gstps://connect.server1.goodsync/qhome://S0/F:/Users/%ComputerName%-%UserName%/UserProfile

 "gstps://connect.server1.goodsync" is the domain name that will allow the GoodSync clients to locate the GoodSync file server.

 "F:/Users/%ComputerName%-%UserName%/UserProfile " is the path of the target folder on an F drive of the file server.